S-Lowes/Code-Institute-MS3/TESTING.md

 * Testuser created the recipe 'Testing User Journey.'
 * Testuser edited this same recipe changing the image via a new url.
 * Testuser edited further by adding a new ingredient and step to this test recipe.
+* Testuser then deleted the edited recipe recipe.
 * Testuser created and deleted a different recipe.

 ### Testing User Stories